William & Mary Law School: Ranking

+In 2025, William & Mary Law tied for 31st in the U.S. News & World Report law school rankings.
+In 2024, W&M law tied for 36th place.
+It had been ranked tied for the 30th place in its 2023 rankings.

+Bar examination passage

+In 2024, the overall bar examination passage rate for the law school’s first-time examination takers was 83.63%.

 Employment

-According to William & Mary's official 2019 ABA-required disclosures, 95% of the Class of 2019 obtained full-time, long-term, JD-required or JD-advantaged, non-school funded employment nine months after graduation.
-William & Mary's Law School Transparency under-employment score is 10%, indicating the percentage of the Class of 2018 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation, with 0% of the class in school-funded jobs.
+According to William & Mary's official 2022 ABA-required disclosures, 77.65% of the Class of 2022 obtained full-time, long-term, JD–required employment (i.e., employed as attorneys) while 92% obtained either JD–required or JD–advantaged non-school funded long–term employment nine months after graduation.
+William & Mary's Law School Transparency under-employment score is 10%, indicating the percentage of the Class of 2022 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation, with 0% of the class in school-funded jobs.

-In 2019, William & Mary Law School came in 11th among all U.S. law schools in percentage of graduates that secured full-time, long-term federal judicial clerkships, often seen as the most prestigious clerkships law graduates can obtain.